gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/wiring-mounting-motors.rst

 .. note:: Encoder cables are very fragile.
 Take care to protect them from snagging and sharp impacts!
 It may be prudent to inspect encoder wires once in a while.

 If using encoders, you need to connect them to the REV hub by a 4-wire cable.
-REV Hub uses 4-pin :term:`JST-PH` connector for encoder ports.
-REV motors also use :term:`JST-PH` encoder ports, so you can connect them to the hub by :term:`JST-PH` 4-wire cable, available from REV Robotics.
+REV Hub uses 4-pin :term:`JST PH` connector for encoder ports.
+REV motors also use :term:`JST PH` encoder ports, so you can connect them to the hub by :term:`JST PH` 4-wire cable, available from REV Robotics.

-goBILDA motors use JST-XH 4-pin encoder port (**note the difference: XH vs PH**), so to connect them, you need a JST-PH to JST-XH cable, available from AndyMark or goBILDA.
+goBILDA motors use JST XH 4-pin encoder port (**note the difference: XH vs PH**), so to connect them, you need a JST PH to JST XH cable, available from AndyMark or goBILDA.

-AndyMark also use JST-XH encoder port; however, an additional problem is that encoders of these motors require 5v power, whereas the encoder port of REV hub only provides 3.3v.
+AndyMark also use JST XH encoder port; however, an additional problem is that encoders of these motors require 5v power, whereas the encoder port of REV hub only provides 3.3v.
 Thus, it is recommended that you connect them using level shifters, available from REV Robotics.
 For details please check the `REV's documentation <https://docs.revrobotics.com/duo-control/sensors/5v-sensors#connecting-5v-encoder>`_.

 Mounting Motors
 ---------------